Chapter 3: Student Affairs03:05:03 Disciplinary Offenses

 - Use of computing resources and facilities to send abusive or obscene correspondence;

-- Use of computing resources and facilities in a manner that interferes with normal operation of the institutional computing system;
+- Use of computing resources and facilities in a manner that interferes with normal operation of the Northeast State Community College computing system;

-- Use of computing resources and facilities to interfere with the work of another student, faculty member, or institutional official; and
+- Use of computing resources and facilities to interfere with the work of another student, faculty member, or Northeast State Community College official; or

 - Unauthorized peer-to-peer file sharing.

-- Unauthorized Access to Institutional Facilities and/or Grounds.
-Any unauthorized access and/or occupancy of institutional facilities and/or grounds is prohibited, including, but not limited to, gaining access to facilities and grounds that are closed to the public, being present in areas of campus that are open to limited guests only, being present in academic buildings after hours without permission, and being present in buildings when the student has no legitimate reason to be present;
+- Unauthorized Access to Northeast State Community College Facilities and/or Grounds.
+Any unauthorized access and/or occupancy of Northeast State Community College facilities and/or grounds is prohibited, including, but not limited to, gaining access to facilities and grounds that are closed to the public, being present in areas of campus that are open to limited guests only, being present in academic buildings after hours without permission, and being present in buildings when the student has no legitimate reason to be present;

 - Providing False Information.
-Giving any false information to, or withholding necessary information from, any institutional official acting in the performance of his or her duties in connection with a student’s admission, enrollment, or status in the institution;
+Giving any false information to, or withholding necessary information from, any Northeast State Community College official acting in the performance of his or her duties in connection with a student’s admission, enrollment, or status in Northeast State Community College;